-Summary: Sustainable food is a key practice of becoming a sustainable university.
-In this blogpost, you learn more about what sustainable food is and what projects you can do to make the food at your university more local, organic and fair trade.
+Sustainable food is a key practice of becoming a sustainable university.
+Learn more about what sustainable food is and what projects you can implement to make the food at your university more local, organic and fair trade.

-Before diving into the 9 ideas for sustainable food projects, let’s see what we mean by sustainable food.
+Before diving into our ideas for sustainable food projects, let’s explore what is actually meant by the term ‘sustainable food’.

 Question to you: Are regional, organic apples that are stored in a freezer over winter, more sustainable than apples that come by boat from New Zeeland?
 Answer: It depends.